BostonGlobe/social-image-maker/README.md

 - Create custom fonts in `settings.css`

 ### Settings
-Settings is where you want to do any other customizations, including:
+`js/settings.js` is where you want to do any other customizations, including:
 - Embedly API key (required)
 - Supported social platforms and target dimensions
 - Custom font options